Stable Khovanov homology and Volume: Introduction

 \section{Introduction}

-To a link $L$ in $S^3$, the colored Jones function assigns a sequence of Laurent polynomials $\{\widehat{J}_n(L; A)\}_{n=1}^{\infty}$ called the colored Jones polynomials\footnote{We use the Kauffman variable $A$ here rather than $q$, and we use \ $\widehat{}$ \ to indicate the reduced version of the polynomials.}, where for $n=1$, $\widehat{J_1}(L; A)$ is the original Jones polynomial.
+To a link $L$ in $S^3$, the colored Jones function assigns a sequence of Laurent polynomials $\{\widehat{J}_{n+1}(L; A)\}_{n=1}^{\infty}$ called the colored Jones polynomials\footnote{We use the Kauffman variable $A$ here rather than $t$ with $A = t^{-1/4}$, and we use \ $\widehat{}$ \ to indicate the reduced versions of the polynomials.
+We index the polynomials by the dimension of the corresponding irreducible representations of $U_q(\mathfrak{sl}_{2})$.
+See Definition \ref{d.cjp}.}, where for $n=1$, $\widehat{J_2}(L; A)$ is the Jones polynomial.
 The celebrated volume conjecture predicts a close relationship between the exponential growth rate of the colored Jones polynomials at a root of unity and the volume of a hyperbolic knot.